 Buggy friendly walk – please note that there are quite a few uphill sections on the route and being on minor roads you should expect the occasional passing vehicle.

-Car parking available on Hastings Square, Darvel (KA17 0DR).
-Local bus service to Darvel stop on A71/ Main Street where the walk begins.
+On-street parking available on Hastings Square, Darvel (KA17 0DR).
+Local bus service to Darvel stops on A71/ Main Street where the walk begins.

 WALK REPORT: 13th July 2016

 It was a fine evening as I set off with the Wednesday Walkers to show them this route I knew and loved in Darvel.
 They are a group of ladies who venture out every Wednesday in all weathers (although they will admit that numbers tend to increase as the weather improves!)
 Due to other commitments later in the evening they normally stick to the Kilmarnock town and country park areas however being the school summer holidays we had a little longer hence us venturing out to Darvel.

 I had walked this route a few times before with my mum, sister,brother-in-law and my baby in a pram!
 It must be several years since I was last here though because that baby is now turning 5…..
 It was every bit as beautiful this time around and it was nice to see the addition of some new signage pointing out Lochfield Farm, birthplace of Sir Alexander Fleming.
 We have never actually taken the road along to the farm before because we didn’t want to bother the residents.
 However with the addition of these signs it suggests that walkers are welcome to go along and have a closer look (you can’t actually see the farm from the main route).
 Something for next time!
 In any case having done a little research it would appear that Lochfield Farm is now rented out as self-catering accommodation, making it seem that bit more acceptable to trod along the road for a nosey.